ZiyueWangUoB/onnxPybind/README.md

 ## Usage

-After building the DLL, you need to add Onnxruntime and OpenCV dlls to the sane kicatuib as the python extension file.
+After building the DLL, you need to add Onnxruntime and OpenCV dlls to the same directory as the python extension file.
+The model name currently needs to be edited in the C code.
 Then, in Python, usage is very simple.

 ```
 import onnxPybind

 imagePath = "myImage.py"
-modelPath = "myModel.onnx"

-ortSession = onnxPybind.onnx_c(modelPath)
 outputs = ortSession.inference(imagePath)
 ```